uber/Cadence-Docs/src/docs/03-concepts/02-activities.md

 Either `ScheduleToClose` or both `ScheduleToStart` and `StartToClose` timeouts are required.

 Timeouts are the key to manage activities.
-For more tips of how to set proper timeout, read this [stack Overflow QA](https://stackoverflow.com/questions/65139178/how-to-set-proper-timeout-values-for-cadence-activitieslocal-and-regular-activi/65139179#65139179).
+For more tips of how to set proper timeout, read this [Stack Overflow QA](https://stackoverflow.com/questions/65139178/how-to-set-proper-timeout-values-for-cadence-activitieslocal-and-regular-activi/65139179#65139179).

 ## Retries